Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: SHORT-HORIZON MDP FOR INVENTORY PROBLEM

 Since the cumulative reward information is needed for the optimality \cite{Bouakiz1995}, an augmented state space is adopted to keep track of it.
-For short-horizon MDPs under VaR criterion with a given threshold, Xu and Mannor \cite{Xu2011} presented a state augmentation method to include the cumulative reward in the state space.
-Define $C$ as the cumulative reward space, $m_a$ and $M_a$ as the minimum and maximum of the rewards for action $a$.
-Then $C$ can be set as $\{0\}\bigcup_{t=1}^N \bigcup_{a \in A}[t \cdot m_a, t \cdot M_a]$, or we can acquire $C$ by enumerating all possibile cumulative reward within a short horizon.
-Define the augmented state space $S' = S \times C$ for the new MDP.
-This state augmentation process is also used in several former studies \cite{Bouakiz1995,Wu1999a,Ohtsubo2002,Xu2011}.
+For short-horizon MDPs with VaR Problem 2, Xu and Mannor \cite{Xu2011} presented a state augmentation method to include the cumulative reward in the state space.
+This state augmentation is also implemented in several former studies \cite{Bouakiz1995,Wu1999a,Ohtsubo2002,Xu2011}.